LiorKogan/V1/README.md

 * It is not directly right of a combiner nor directly left of a quantifier
 * It is not being aggregated
 * Its single connection is either a relationship of a type that supports _Null_ entities on this side or a path that may end with such a relationship
-* Its entity-tag is not reused (no identicality, nonidenticality, nor order constraints)
+* Its entity-tag is not reused (no identicality, nonidenticality, or order constraints)

 As part of a pattern:
 * Concrete entities may not be of type _Null_